event4u-app/data-helpers/starlight/src/content/docs/attributes/detailed/not-immutable.md

 ---
 title: "#[NotImmutable] - Mutable Properties"
-description: "Allow property modification after construction for counters, caching, and tracking"
+description: "Allow property modification after construction for counters, caching and tracking"
 ---

 The `#[NotImmutable]` attribute allows you to mark DTOs or specific properties as mutable, enabling modification after construction.
-This is useful for counters, caching, tracking, and other scenarios where you need to update values without creating a new instance.
+This is useful for counters, caching, tracking and other scenarios where you need to update values without creating a new instance.

 ## Basic Usage